- Ski the 2014 Olympic ski area of Sochi.

 • Jeeping • Snowmobiling • Spas • Russian baths

-• there is a choice of restaurants in the village of Krasnaya Polyana which is accessible by taxi from the hotels • each resort has one or two dining options planned for 2011/12 plus hotel restaurants
+• Rosa Khutor has a range of restaurants • the village of Krasnaya Polyana is nearby and accessible by taxi which also has a good number of places to eat • each resort has a few dining options plus hotel restaurants

 A call away rep. If you need any help we're just a call away 24/7.
 You'll find our number alongside our local knowledge in your info pack.